fxmoya

 La playa - el vaivén de las olas

-15 x 30 in. each acrylic on canvas, unframed
+15 x 30 in. each acrylic on canvas

-These paintings are part of a series on the subject of roosters.
+These paintings are part of a series of three paintings on the subject of roosters.
+Two are currently available.

 $1800 each